ej-otilla/ej-otilla/README.md

 # Hello, world! 👋

 ### My name is Evan James Otilla, but you can call me Evan or EJ.
 I am a first-year student in the Interactive Design program, majoring in Web Design and Development at SAIT.
-I'm passionate about creating digital experiences that connect with users by combining aesthetics and functionality.
+I enjoy creating digital experiences that connect with people by blending great design with functionality.
+I use he/him pronouns.

 ## Skills